i-norden/roteiro-sdk/docs/generated-operations.md

 # Generated Operations

-Auto-generated from Cairn OpenAPI.
+Auto-generated from the server OpenAPI spec.
 Each operation is available in both generated SDK clients.

 | Method | Path | TS Method | Python Method |
 |--------|------|-----------|---------------|